How to TRANSITION and CLOSE (Step 5) your Project for Success After the Project

 In our project management MPM model, there are 5 parts:

-The project management MPM model has 5 main parts
+The project management MPM model has 5 main Steps

 Each part of the model always involves all of the other parts as well, but each one of the five labels for that part tells us our intent at that point, indicates what aspect we are emphasizing, and the lens through which we are looking at our project.

-This article then is about the TRANSITION part, which is moving any project activities that need to continue after the project is done to someone’s daily or weekly routine, so the project outcomes continue successfully in an operational state.
+This article then is about moving any project activities that need to continue after the project is done to someone’s daily or weekly routine, so the project outcomes continue successfully in an operational state.

-TRANSITION is also about leaving behind, but in an organized way, the project activities and information which are no longer active after the project is done but may be needed for reference at some point in the future.
+It is also about leaving behind, but in an organized way, the project resources and details that are no longer active after the project is done but may be needed for reference at some point in the future or may need to be wound down and archived.

-TRANSITION sets your on-going creation up for success, Dr. Frankenstein.
-It moves each of the project outcomes and any of the activities to support them, out of the responsibilities of the project manager and project team and into the daily and weekly routines of someone else in the operational environment.
+Transition is a transfer of responsibilities from the project manager and project team to the daily and weekly routines of someone else in the operational environment.

-It may be the same people supporting it operationally as who were supporting it in the project, but the situation has changed, because the allocation of their time, and the priority for use of their time, is now under an operational budget, not the project budget.
+It may be the same people supporting it operationally as who were supporting it in the project, but the situation has changed, because the allocation of their time, and the priority for use of their time, is now under an operational budget, not a project budget, which appears in a different bucket on the financial accounts and it’s reported differently.
+Transition then also has financial implications.

-TRANSITION moves the parts of your project which need to continue after the project is complete into an operational state and leaves behind the inactive project-specific activities which no longer need to be performed.
+Transition involves finding new life and ownership for the parts of the project which need to continue after the project is complete and leaving behind the inactive project-specific activities which no longer need to be performed, but leaving them in an appropriate state.

-There are activities on the project which are not finished when the project completes but are required to continue after the project is officially done, such as making sure software is kept current, that new changes by the software provider work in your environment, that on-going training and education is present and updated, and that processes integrated with other aspects of the organization are managed and kept current.
+For example, in a technology project with software, whether it is for a small project or large one, transition involves making sure the activities and steps are in place so software is kept current, that new changes by the software provider continue to work for you and your environment, that on-going training and education is present and updated, and processes are integrated with other aspects of the organization and are managed and kept current.

-The danger in skipping the TRANSITION part of your project, is that the outcomes that the project team worked so hard to create and make work may not survive in the operational environment.
+The danger in skipping the TRANSITION and CLOSE part of your project, is that the outcomes that the project team worked so hard to create and make work may not survive long term in an operational state and may degrade or be deprecated.

-There is tremendous inertia to existing work habits and routines even if they are manual and clumsy; because it is what the operational world knows and is comfortable with.
+There is tremendous inertia to make changes or integrate new things, such as the outcome from projects, into existing work habits and routines even if what you are replacing is manual or clumsy; because the operational world has learned to live with the familiar and is comfortable with it.
 New ways of doing things and new tools, even though they are more effective and efficient, are hard to adopt because habits are hard to change, and they are personal.

-Therefore, it is key that your project go through TRANSITION, no matter how trivial outcomes or activities may seem, so that the operational change introduced by the project is supported and continues long term, and change becomes lasting.
+It is key that your project go through TRANSITION and CLOSE, no matter how trivial outcomes or activities may seem, so that the operational change introduced by the project is supported and continues long term, and change becomes lasting at an organizational and personal level.

-Transition items are covered in five sections: 1.
-Stakeholder and Objectives Review2.
-Lessons Learned3.
-Financial Review4.
-Resource Allocation5.
-Project vs Operational Information
+Transition items are covered in seven sections: 1.
+Validation: Stakeholder and Objectives Review, 2.
+Stabilization, 3.
+Financial Review, 4.
+Resource Allocation, 5.
+Lessons Learned, 6.
+Guides: Project vs Operational Information.
+7. Knowledge Transfer

 Each section first explains the project item, then brings in the example of the personal vehicle purchase project to help illustrate the concept of the project